 EDI, Electronic Data Interchange, has been around since the 1960s.
 This also informs many of its design features.
-EDI was created in part to shift the relience on large amounts of paper information, and keep data size to a mininum(in the 1960s a 7MB HDD ran approx $25k USD).
+EDI was created in part to shift the reliance on large amounts of paper information, and keep data size to a minimum(in the 1960s a 7MB HDD ran approx $25k USD).
 By these metrics, EDI was very successful, and are both huge reasons that EDI has been in use from the 1960s until today.
 However there were downsides, the data is very specifically formated and impossible to read for someone not well versed in the language.

 XML Variants; cXML, adML, ebXML

 As mentioned further up, XML is closer to a meta-language than a true language.
-What this means in practicallity is that as XML is adopted in an industry, a specific set of schemas, or framework, is created and shared as a standard.
+What this means in practicality is that as XML is adopted in an industry, a specific set of schemas, or framework, is created and shared as a standard.

 - cXML: commerceXML: Designed to facilitate communication between many different companies and different eProcurement systems.

-- adsML: A business to business ecommerce advertising standard to communicate between newspapers, advertising agencies and broadcasters
+- adsML: A business to business ecommerce advertising standard to communicate between newspapers, advertising agencies, and broadcasters

 - ePUB: A common open e-book standard to work across a multitude of e-readers